 2. Animal Health and Well-Being

-- The Owner is responsible for ensuring that the animal is free of diseases, has all up-to-date required and recommended vaccinations and treatments, and receives regular care from a licensed veterinary provider.
+a.
+The Owner is responsible for ensuring that the animal is free of diseases, has all up-to-date required and recommended vaccinations and treatments, and receives regular care from a licensed veterinary provider.
 Dogs must have current vaccinations against rabies and wear a current rabies vaccination tag.
-Resident students may be required to vaccinate an ESA if the Massachusetts Department of Health determines that rabies is a threat to the community.

 3. Licensing and Training